solana-developers/solana-cookbook/docs/references/programs.md

 ## How to change account size

-You can change a program owned account's size with the use of `realloc`. `realloc` can resize an account up to 10KB.
+You can change an account's size with the use of `realloc`.
+`realloc` can resize an account in steps of 10KB up to 10MB of max size.
 When you use `realloc` to increase the size of an account, you must transfer lamports in order to keep that account rent-exempt.